justheretostealcode/Mock/README.md

 **BAB-FAST** *(Branch-and-Bound specific)* If true, heuristic mode is activated.

+# Further Information / Features

+In the following, details about the shipped libraries and debugging and test capabilities is briefly explained.

-# Genetic Gate Libraries
+## Genetic Gate Libraries

 Possible choices for the argument **LIBRARY** in **ARCTICsyn/map.config** are located in the folder **ARCTICsim/thermo_libs**.
 The gate libraries contain thermodynamic parameters for promoters, transcription factors (TFs) and the host context.
 With these parameters, circuit simulations can be performed.
 The core of the set of libraries is the 'ideal' or base library.
-It contains numerically fitted thermodynamic parameters for the 40 different gates available in Cello's library (`https://github.com/CIDARLAB/cello`).
+It contains numerically fitted thermodynamic parameters for the 40 different gates available in Cello's library (https://github.com/CIDARLAB/cello).

-## Library Generation
+### Library Generation

 The different gate libraries are generated from the base library using different hyperparameters governing the distribution of crosstalk.
 The naming convention is the following.